Summer activities for families in Chamonix

 Plenty of the hikes in the valley are suitable for family outings — there’s something for all levels and ages.
 The chalet is in the perfect place for these walks, in the heart of a network of lovely wooded trails.
 The valley floor walks are fine with baby buggies, and for older children, the walks to the mountain restaurants, like Chalet Floria, down to the ice cave from Montenvers, or to the glacier at Les Bossons, are perfect — not too strenuous, with amazing views.

-Backpacks that will hold babies or small children can be hired from Snell Sports in Chamonix, and we have a couple of trail guide books at the chalet which you are welcome to borrow.
+Backpacks that will hold babies or small children can be hired from Snell Sports in Chamonix, and we have a trail guide books at the chalet which you are welcome to borrow.

 Adventure parks